diagrid-labs/dapr-workflow-demos/README.md

 7. Try ordering paperclips again, now within the limits of the inventory.
 Start the `CheckoutWorkflow` via the Workflow HTTP API:

     ```bash
-    curl -i -X POST http://localhost:3500/v1.0-alpha1/workflows/dapr/CheckoutWorkflow/1234d/start \
+    curl -i -X POST http://localhost:3500/v1.0-alpha1/workflows/dapr/CheckoutWorkflow/start?instanceID=1234g \
      -H "Content-Type: application/json" \
-     -d '{ "input" : {"Name": "Paperclips", "Quantity": 25}}'
+     -d '{"Name": "Paperclips", "Quantity": 25}'
     ```

-    > Note that `1234d` in the URL is the workflow instance ID.
+    > Note that `1234g` in the URL is the workflow instance ID.
 This can be any string you want.

     Expected result:

     ```json
     {
-        "instance_id": "<WORKFLOW_ID>"
+        "instanceID": "<WORKFLOW_ID>"
     }
     ```